humayun-sarfraz/personalized-greeting-notification-bar/README.md

 === Personalized Greeting & Notification Bar ===
 Contributors: humayun-sarfraz
-Tags: greeting bar, notification bar, woocommerce, latest post, admin options, customizable, notification, user experience
-Requires at least: 5.0
+Tags: greeting bar, notification bar, woocommerce, latest post, admin options, customizable, notification, user experience Requires at least: 5.0
 Tested up to: 6.5
 Stable tag: 2.0.0
 Requires PHP: 7.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A fully customizable, admin-friendly greeting and notification bar for WordPress and WooCommerce.
-Boost engagement with dynamic greetings and actionable notifications, with easy backend options.
+A customizable, responsive, and admin-friendly greeting and notification bar for WordPress and WooCommerce.

 Plugin Author: Humayun Sarfraz
 Plugin URL: https://github.com/humayun-sarfraz/personalized-greeting-notification-bar

 == Description ==

-This plugin displays a dynamic greeting & notification bar at the top (or bottom) of your WordPress site.
-Greet users by name, show time-based messages, and notify them about their WooCommerce cart, latest post, or any custom message.
-Everything is easily configurable from the WordPress admin panel—no coding required.
+Personalized Greeting & Notification Bar displays a mobile-friendly, time-based greeting bar at the top or bottom of your WordPress site.
+Greet users by name, show a custom message, highlight WooCommerce cart contents, or promote your latest post—completely configurable from the WordPress admin panel.

 **Features:**
-- Dynamic greetings (morning, afternoon, evening) with user name
+- Dynamic greeting (morning/afternoon/evening) using user's display name
-- WooCommerce cart reminder (if WooCommerce is active)
+- WooCommerce cart notification (if WooCommerce active)
 - Show latest blog post as notification
 - Custom notification message option
 - Enable/disable bar globally
-- Customize greetings, labels, and notification text
+- Customize greeting, label, notification text, and format
 - Bar position: top or bottom
-- Color pickers for background, text, and button
+- Color pickers for background, text, and button (live preview)
+- Mobile-first responsive design
 - Set cookie duration for dismiss action
 - Dismissible bar (remembers user’s choice)
-- Shortcode and widget support
+- Shortcode `[pgnb_bar]` and widget support
-- 100% translation-ready
+- Translation-ready and accessibility friendly
-- Lightweight, clean, and secure
+- Lightweight, clean, secure codebase

 == Installation ==

-1. Upload the plugin folder to `/wp-content/plugins/` directory.
+1. Upload the plugin folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the ‘Plugins’ menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Visit **Settings > Greeting Bar** to configure options.
+3. Visit **Settings > Greeting Bar** to configure all options.
-4. Optionally, use the `[pgnb_bar]` shortcode or the “Greeting & Notification Bar” widget anywhere.
+4. (Optional) Add `[pgnb_bar]` shortcode or the “Greeting & Notification Bar” widget anywhere you like.

 == Frequently Asked Questions ==

-= Will it work with WooCommerce? =
+= Does it support WooCommerce? =
 Yes!
-If WooCommerce is installed and active, you can use the “cart” notification type.
+When WooCommerce is active, you can enable the “cart” notification type for logged-in users.

-= Can I change the greeting or notification text? = Absolutely!
-All texts and formats are customizable from the plugin settings page.
+= Can I change the greetings or notification text? = Absolutely—all texts and formats are customizable in the plugin settings.

-= Is it translation ready? =
+= Is it translation-ready? =
 Yes.
-All plugin strings use the `pgnb` text domain and are ready for translation.
+All plugin strings use the `pgnb` text domain.

-= Can I disable the bar or change its position? =
+= How do I move the bar to the bottom or change colors? = Use the options in **Settings > Greeting Bar** for position, colors, and more.
-Yes, you can disable the bar globally and set it to appear at the top or bottom of your site.

 = How do I show the bar via shortcode or widget? =
-Use `[pgnb_bar]` in your content, or add the widget in Appearance > Widgets.
+Use `[pgnb_bar]` in your post, page, or template.
+You can also add the widget in Appearance > Widgets.

 == Screenshots ==

-1. Example of the greeting & notification bar at the top of a website
+1. Example greeting & notification bar at the top of a website
-2. Admin settings panel for full customization
+2. Admin settings panel for customization
+3. Mobile view of the bar

 == Changelog ==

 = 2.0.0 =
-* Major update: Added admin settings panel for full customization, more notification types, and better styling.
+* Major update: Full admin panel, more notification types, fully responsive design, color pickers, and modern codebase.

 = 1.0.0 =
 * Initial release: Basic greeting bar with WooCommerce cart notice.